nutanix/calm-dsl/README.md

 ### Config file

-Sample config file below.
+Below is a sample config file.
 Replace the inputs with your setup details.
 ```
 [SERVER]
 pc_ip = 10.26.14.230